realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - You can't create a generic `Document` object, BUT you can create a `PDF` or `ExcelDoc` or `Memo` object that is is a subclass of the `abstract class Document` class, and they will require a `view` method to be implemented.
-    - The `Document` class is an `abstract class` and the `class PDF`,`class ExcelDoc,` and `class Memo` are the _"concrete classes"
+    - The `Document` class is an `abstract class` and the `class PDF`,`class ExcelDoc,` and `class Memo` are the _"concrete classes."_
       - also called "implementing classes" or "implementations" of the `Document` class.
     - An `abstract class` is a template for a _"concrete"_ `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" type to group the "specific" implementing sub-classes.
     - ie: `Document` is the general category (`abstract` idea) of a generic "something to structure and retain data."
-    - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in the subclass.
+    - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in any subclass.

-  - ## Very similar idea as interfaces, and `absract classes` can have "default" implementations of the methods, as well as define variables that are expected to be in the subclass.
+  - ## Very similar concept as `interface`, additionally `abstract classes` can have "default" implementations of the methods, as well as define variables that are expected to be in the subclass.
     - ### ONE MORE EXAMPLE OF A SIMPLE IDEA LEADING TO OVERCOMPLICATED CODE
     - Leading to unwieldy and hard to understand code, often used in places where it was not necessary.
         > - Object-Oriented Programming - Brian Will